Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 See [LICENSE.txt](./LICENSE.txt)

-- AzureSphereDevX is include via a submodule.
+* The AzureSphereDevX repository is included via a submodule.
 The license for AzureSphereDevX can be [found here](https://github.com/Azure-Sphere-DevX/AzureSphereDevX/blob/master/LICENSE).
-- AzureSphereDevX.HardwareDefinitions is include via a submodule.
+* The AzureSphereDevX.HardwareDefinitions repository is included via a submodule.
 The license for AzureSphereDevX.HardwareDefinitions can be [found here](https://github.com/Azure-Sphere-DevX/AzureSphereDevX.HardwareDefinitions/blob/main/LICENSE).
-- AzureSphereDevX.Tools is include via a submodule.
+* The AzureSphereDevX.Tools repository is included via a submodule.
 The license for AzureSphereDevX.Tools can be [found here](https://github.com/Azure-Sphere-DevX/AzureSphereDevX.Tools/blob/main/LICENSE).
-- AzureSphereDrivers is include via a submodule.
+* The AzureSphereDrivers repository is included via a submodule.
 The license for AzureSphereDrivers can be [found here](https://github.com/Azure-Sphere-DevX/AzureSphereDrivers/blob/master/LICENSE).
--